 The answer depends on several factors, including your age, weight, and diet.

 To get enough DHA from food alone can be difficult and many do not get enough omega-3s due do a lack of fish in their diet.
-Research shows, on average, children are not meeting the recommended intake for seafood.
+Research shows, on average, children are not meeting the recommended intake levels for seafood.
 This suggests many of us could be missing key nutrients that play an important role in our overall health.
 Thinkmist™ is available for those concerned they or their child is not receiving enough DHA and is ideal for those who have difficulty swallowing capsules.

 If you would like to know your age group’s recommendations, visit the links below:

 Interested in our family of products?
 View them here

 DHA in breast milk

 Why is DHA important during pregnancy?

 What is the best time of day to take DHA fish oil?